Infection prevention and control

 We actively tackle healthcare-associated infections, which are infections acquired in hospital or as a result of treatment.
-Examples include MRSA and Clostridium Difficile Infection.
+Examples include MRSA and Clostridium difficile.
 Our staff are trained in good hand hygiene and how to prevent infection, and we have a zero-tolerance approach to poor hand hygiene and failure to adopt best practices.
 We also encourage patients to us help us to keep our hospital clean.

 What is King’s doing to prevent infection?